 Using technical analysis (TA) as well as fundamental analysis (fundamentals) will equip you with the prophetic knowledge you need to culminate a precise trading strategy that you can actually feel good about.

-Technical Analysis will give you a practical way to measure past price movements and their corresponding trading volume.
+Technical analysis will give you a practical way to measure past price movements and their corresponding trading volume.
 This is vital knowledge you’ll need when considering a trade.

-You want to utilize fundamental analysis to dictate which coin is worth investing in, while tightening up your strategy when you’re ready to trade, by finding a good entry point with technical analysis.
+Utilize fundamental analysis to dictate which coin is worth investing in, while tightening up your strategy when you’re ready to trade, by finding a good entry point with technical analysis.

 I highly recommend starting with the Pro plan to start.
 If you need more indicators and alerts on down the line, go for the Pro+.

 This guide has presented you with the basic concepts behind technical analysis.
 I highly recommend you practice using the indicators and patterns I covered above.
 Once you’ve got a good handle on them, move on to more advanced charting patterns.
 I’ll go over these within another guide.